 The best part about spending an entire semester abroad for your volunteer trip is that you see and do waaaaaaay more than you could on a quick 2 week trip!
-You get to live like the locals do: buy handmade jewelry from the cute elderly lady across the road, become a chopsticks pro, and ride the local bus to your favorite park on Saturday.
 You might as well try out the Chinese websites that all the locals use, too ... right?

 In case you're wondering, she was right.
 The deals were amazing.
 China was amazing.
 The whole experience of living abroad and doing a service trip in Asia was one of the best things I've ever done.

 Still having trouble picturing it?
-You can download this free guide to get a glimpse of what a typical day looks like volunteering in China with ILP.
+Get a glimpse of what a typical day looks like while volunteering in China with ILP.

 Okay - here's the sites that are going to turn you into a true Chinese local!